Field Types and Properties

 Points to consider:

 • Partial dates can be used to compare to other dates or values within conditional actions.
-If that is done, the system assumes 01 for the day and January for the month in cases where the data is not a complete date. (e.g. 00-000-2022 is assumed as 01-Jan-2022 within the conditional action)
+If that is done, the system assumes 01 for the day and January for the month in cases where the data is incomplete. (e.g. 00-000-2022 is assumed as 01-Jan-2022 within the conditional action).

-• Do not change an existing time date field to a partial date, rather you need to delete and start with a new field and a new field name
+• Do not change an existing time date field to a partial date; you need to delete and start with a new field and name.

 Multi-Media Types